KyloRen1/RailsReactor/README.md

-# Selecting identical, similar and blurred images using numpy -  RailsReactor Summer School application task
+# Rails Reactor Summer School tasks
-Algorithms for comparing image similarities using hash comparison and histogram comparison with pure numpy.
+ - Selecting identical, similar and blurred images using numpy (Application task) Algorithms for comparing image similarities using hash comparison and histogram comparison with pure numpy.